nrfhuttinga/LowRank_MRMOTUS/README.md

     * `.Sensitivities`      - complex matrix of size #ImDim1 x #ImDim2 x #ImDim3 x #coils
     * `.Noise_covariance`   - complex matrix of size #coils x #coils (can be set to identity)

-2. Copy and edit the parameter file for reference image reconstruction (e.g. '2DGA/Preprocessing/ref_im_parameters_2DGA.m')
+2. Copy and edit the parameter file for reference image reconstruction, make sure it points to the 'DataStruct' with raw data above (e.g. '2DGA/Preprocessing/ref_im_parameters_2DGA.m')
 3. Copy and edit the main preprocessing script to include your new parameter file (e.g. '2DGA/Preprocessing/Preprocess_and_RefImage_2DGA.m')
 3. Run the main preprocessing script (e.g. '2DGA/Preprocessing/Preprocess_and_RefImage_2DGA.m')
 4. Copy and edit the parameter file for motion reconstructions (e.g. '2DGA/Motion recon/Parameters_2Dt_RespMotion.m')